Top 5 Bad App Design and UX Mistakes You Should Stop Making in 2024

 Everyone hates disruptive pop ups.
 Pic credit: Disruptive Advertising

-It's a broad term that can affect anyone who interacts with a web page or mobile application.
+IIt’s a broad term that can affect anyone who interacts with a web page or mobile application.
+Ensuring a consistent user experience for mobile users is crucial for maintaining engagement and satisfaction.

 So, to know bad UX means you need to know what makes a great UX.